Personal loan vs gold loan vs overdraft: which Nepali debt is cheapest in 2026

 A few patterns I keep seeing in reader emails:

 "I'll keep my FD and take an unsecured personal loan instead."
 Almost always wrong.
 The FD-backed loan at FD-coupon + 2% (so ~8% all-in if your FD is 6%) beats virtually any personal loan rate in the market.
-Preserving FD liquidity is real, but liening it for a loan does not break the deposit — you still earn the coupon and you can repay the loan from incoming salary, restoring full FD access.
+Preserving FD liquidity is a real concern, but liening it for a loan doesn't break the deposit.
+You still earn the coupon, and the loan can be repaid from incoming salary to restore full FD access.

 "The overdraft has no fixed repayment, so I'll just keep it open."
 Overdrafts compound silently.
 Without a defined payoff plan, an OD that started as bridge financing turns into a permanent leak.
 Treat any OD draw as having an implicit due date on the calendar.